npversteegh/ht-fetch-ids/README.rst

 .. code-block::

-   print-col results.tsv "enumcrons" | extract-enumcrons > extracted-enumcrons.txt
+   print-col results.tsv "enumcrons" | extract-enumcrons | less

 which will show what spans are extracted from each enumcron or volume label::